Lights, camera, action, and all that. It’s time for the juicy part, being on set.

 - Data Management

 At Monster & Bear we consider our directors to be second to none.
-Yoav Lester, Cassie De Colling, Luke Goodall, Sarah Hickey, Steven Protuder, SJ Woulahan and Ben McNamara are world-class directors with the creative talent and experience to transform ideas into achievements.
+Cassie De Collingr, Luke Goodall, Sarah Hickey, Steven Protuder, SJ Woulahan and Ben Mcnamara are world-class directors with the creative talent and experience to transform ideas into achievements.

 Cinematography for film and video production is essentially the process of capturing photographic images and controlling factors such as scale and movement, managing camera and light crews, framing, selecting film stock and camera lenses, and making technical and artistic decisions relating to images.